babau1/babau1/README.md

-- 👋 Hi, I’m @babau1
+- 👋 Hi, I’m @babau1, **Baptiste Bauvin**.
-- 👀 I’m interested in ...
+- 👀 I’m interested in **Python** development for **machine learning**, currently focusing on **scikit-learn-based** code.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning **PyTorch**, and any other tool to use machine learning models.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project linked to machine learning.
-- 📫 How to reach me ...
+- 📫 To reach me, send me an e-mail.

 <!---
 babau1/babau1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.